Principal residence

 • you

-• a person who, throughout the year, was your spouse (unless you were separated for the entire year under the terms of a court order or a written agreement)
+• a person who, throughout the year, was yourspouse or common law partner (unless you were separated for the entire year under the terms of a court order or a written agreement)

-• your children (other than a child who had a spouse during the year or who was 18 or older)
+• your children (other than a child who had a spouse or common-law partner during the year or who was 18 or older during the year)

-If you did not have a spouse and were not 18 or older, your family also included:
+If you did not have a spouse or common-law partner and were not 18 or older during the year, your family also includes:

 • your mother and father

-• your brothers and sisters (who did not have spouses and were not 18 or older during the year)
+• your brothers and sisters (who did not have spouses or common-law partners and were not 18 or older during the year)

-For 1993 to 2000, a spouse included a common-law partner.
-Therefore, common-law spouses could not designate different housing units as their principal residence for any of those years.
+For 1982 to 1992, the above definition applies except that the reference to "spouse and common-law partner" is replaced by "spouse."
+Therefore, common-law partners could designate different housing units as their principal residence for those years.

 For years before 1982

 More than one housing unit per family can be designated as a principal residence.
-Therefore, a husband and wife can designate different principal residences for these years.
+Therefore, spouses can designate different principal residences for these years.
 However, a special rule applies if members of a family designate more than one home as a principal residence.
 For more information, see Income Tax Folio S1-F3-C2, Principal Residence;

 Disposing of your principal residence